flahartyka/open-source-LLMs-genetic-disease-descriptions/README.md

 -----------------------------------------------------------------------------------------------------

-The links to the supplementary information for this study can be found here: https://drive.google.com/drive/folders/1laG7OIIkMRNdcsTlqFgLPfTxld7O2Z3H?usp=drive_link
+The links to the supplemental information for this study can be found here: https://drive.google.com/drive/folders/1laG7OIIkMRNdcsTlqFgLPfTxld7O2Z3H?usp=drive_link